From Redshift to Real Space: Combining Linear Theory With Neural Networks: Results

 We choose to plot the true density, versus the reconstructed one, since the regression of $\rho_{\rm{real}}$ on $\hat{\rho}_{\rm NN}$ is expected to yield a slope of unity -- as shown by \citet{Ganeshaiah_Veena_2023}.
 This is a consequence of the NN trained on an MSE loss, which estimates the mean of the conditional distribution, i.e, $\hat{\rho}_{\rm NN} = \left<\rho_{\rm real}\,|\,{\rho}_{\rm obs}\right>$ .
 The Pearson correlation coefficients, estimated from the scatter plots, are reported in the figure labels.
 The results show that the LT method systematically overestimates the amplitude of the reconstructed density in both high- and low-density regions (grey dots).
 This bias and the scatter are significantly reduced in the NN (blue) and LT+NN (red) cases.
 Moreover, the LT+NN approach yields a Pearson coefficient closer to unity, indicating a more accurate reconstruction.

-The values of the mean halo number density, variance, and the Pearson correlation coefficients obtained from stacking the 20 reconstructions are reported in Tab.~\ref{tab:reconstruction_comparison}.
+The values of the mean halo number density, variance, and the Pearson correlation coefficients obtained from stacking the 20 reconstructions are reported in Table~\ref{tab:reconstruction_comparison}.
 We show two sets of Pearson coefficients: those estimated from the true versus reconstructed regression and those from the reconstructed versus true regression.
-In addition, the scatter around the diagonal, defined as the root mean square of the residuals between reconstructed and true densities, is reported for each case.

 To further investigate and characterise the relative and absolute performance of the three reconstruction methods in removing redshift-space distortions, we now turn our attention to three summary statistics that are widely used as cosmological probes in galaxy clustering analyses.
 The first is the one-point probability distribution function (PDF) of the reconstructed galaxy density field, which offers a more detailed view of the point-by-point comparison shown in the scatter plots.
-The first and second moments of this distribution are listed in Tab.~\ref{tab:reconstruction_comparison}.
+The first and second moments of this distribution are listed in Table~\ref{tab:reconstruction_comparison}.

 The second is the two-point clustering statistic, which we compute both in configuration space (i.e., the halo-halo two-point correlation function) and in Fourier space (i.e., the halo power spectrum).

-Finally, we also consider cosmic voids extracted from the reconstructed halo catalogs.
-We assess the quality of the reconstructions by examining the average void shape, as traced by the void-halo cross-correlation function.
+Finally, we also considered cosmic voids extracted from the reconstructed halo catalogs.
+We assessed the quality of the reconstructions by examining the average void shape, as traced by the void-halo cross-correlation function.